-Based on recent public-opinion surveys in 34 African countries, Afrobarometer mapped citizens' "most important problems" onto the SDGs and examined how Africans rate their governments' performance on these priority issues.
+Based on recent public-opinion surveys in 34 African countries, Afrobarometer mapped citizens' "most important problems" onto the SDGs and examined how Africans rate their governments' performance in these priority issues.

-By far the highest priority for everyday Africans is SDG 8, "decent work and economic growth" - an area where governments are widely seen as doing a particularly poor job.
+By far the highest priority for everyday Africans is SDG 8: Decent Work and Economic Growth - an area where governments are widely seen as doing a particularly poor job.

-Seven other SDGs capture high popular attention (see Figure 1): SDG 2: zero hunger, SDG 3: good health and well-being, SDG 16: peace, justice and strong institutions, SDG 9: industry, innovation and infrastructure, SDG 6: clean water and sanitation, SDG 1: no poverty, and SDG 4: quality education.
+Seven other SDGs capture high popular attention: SDG 2: Zero Hunger, SDG 3: Good Health and Well-Being, SDG 16: Peace, Justice and Strong Institutions, SDG 9: Industry, Innovation and Infrastructure, SDG 6: Clean Water and Sanitation, SDG 1: No Poverty, and SDG 4: Quality Education.

-Even in sectors that don't rank as highly as jobs and food, such as gender equality and climate change, Afrobarometer findings indicate significant support for action.
-Seven in 10 Africans endorse equality for women as political leaders and landowners.
+Even in sectors that do not rank as highly as jobs and food, such as gender equality and climate change, Afrobarometer findings indicate significant support for action.
+Seven in ten Africans endorse equality for women as political leaders and landowners.
 Similarly, among those who have heard of climate change, three-quarters (76%) want action to stop or mitigate it.